IGC-Advanced-Imaging-Resource/image-analysis-python-napari/episodes/05-napari.md

 (512, 512, 3)
 ```

-From this, we can see the three channels as the third number of the image's shape.
+From this, we can see that the colour channels are the third axis.
+Using this,
 We can now load each channel as a new layer:

 ```python